 Employee happiness is something your competitors can’t steal

 Other companies within your field may be able to use a higher salary as a way to lure talented individuals into their recruitment net, but employee engagement is something that simply can’t be stolen.
 If your company has an ethos of looking after its employees, providing them with benefits and a great working culture as well as development and training opportunities, they are more likely to remain loyal for longer.
-Effective strategies include:
+Effective strategies on how to encourage employee engagement include:

 - Ensuring employees have a good work-life balance